 Trying to ‘have it all’ is a common aspiration and a constant struggle.
-Work-life balance sounds so simple in principal, but it’s not an easy feat.
+Work-life balance sounds so simple in principle, but it’s not an easy feat.
 How are we expected to live a balanced life when there are so many competing priorities in and outside of work?
 We’re all busily trying to live a happy life, but there’s no one solution to achieving contentment.
 We need to be more conscious, present and mindful so we can appreciate the simple things.
-Practicing mindfulness also helps us mange stress and cope when life gets tough.
+Practicing mindfulness also helps us manage stress and cope when life gets tough.

 Here are 10 ways to help you be more mindful: